oarevalo/BugLogHQ/readme.txt

 * Run the corresponding SQL script for your database.
 The script can be found in the /install directory.
 This will create the necessary tables.

 * By default bugLogHQ uses a datasource named "bugLog" with no password, to change this go to:
-		/bugLog/config/dao-config.xml.cfm
+	/bugLog/config/buglog-config.xml.cfm
-	Change the appropriate <property /> tags.
+	Change the <setting /> tags for "db.dsn", "db.dbtype", "db.username", and/or "db.password" as needed.

-	NOTE: You can test drive bugLog without setting up a database by setting the <dataProviderType /> tag value to "xml" and uncommenting the <dataRoot /> tag (this tag points to a directory where the data files will be stored).
-BugLog can work normally with XML files, but this is not scalable and who know what may happen if the XML files get too big!!

 * To access the bugLogHQ interface, go to /bugLog.
 The default username/password is:
 		username: admin
 		password: admin
-	IMPORTANT: To change the admin password, you must edit the bl_Users table directly.
+	IMPORTANT: To change the admin password or to create additional users click on the "Settings" link on the upper right corner of the screen.

-* You may also want to setup proper email addresses for sending bug reports when things do not work as they should:
-		/bugLog/hq/Application.cfc (lines 13-14)
-		/bugLog/hq/config/config.xml (lines 5-6)
-	(this step is optional)
+* TESTING AND VERIFICATION:

-* After installation use your browser to go to /bugLog/test and follow the links to test both the client and server side of buglog.
+	After installation use your browser to go to /bugLog/test and follow the links to test both the client and server side of buglog.

+* FOR DEBUGGING ONLY (OPTIONAL):
+	If you wish to receive email notices when the application itself has a problem, setup proper email at the following locations:
+		/bugLog/hq/Application.cfc (lines 14-15)
+		/bugLog/hq/config/config.xml.cfm (lines 10-11)